Project No. 13943; A TD124 done less reverently.

 Time for review.
 Lets consider what work the drive train has had done, and what I might yet do with its various components.

 Platter mats: Is there anything better than the original Thorens rubber mat?
-Let's try a few ideas.
+Of course there is.

 The original nylon platter bearing sleeves have been replaced with new Oilite bronze.
 The platter bearing shaft itself was carefully examined for evidence of wear.
 Using a micrometer, the shaft was measured for evidence of out-of-roundness and of taper.
 In both cases it turned out that there was no measurable evidence for either.
 However there was some visual indication of where the bushing sleeves and shaft had been running against one another.
 A very fine-grit strip of Crokus cloth (a rubberized abrasive) was used to put a new pollish all over the 50 year old bearing shaft.
 Once done, the shaft was measured once again with the micrometer and found to be still uniformly round, straight and the same original diameter (out to 4 decimal places).
 In this condition it was ready for the next 50 years.